DougMay212/Azure-Active-Directory-Client/Readme.txt

 4) Set the Application's Reply URL
     a) Go to the Settins page, and click "Reply URLs"
     b) Edit the existing reply URL to read "http://localhost/login/azure"
-    c) Add an additional reply URL for the microservice: "http://localhost:8090/microservice/login/azure"
 5) Create a client secret
     a) Go to the Settings page, and click "Keys"
     b) Give the key a name (Eg. "oauth2-key") and select a duration.
 Leave the value cell blank.
-    c) Click "Save" and copy the generated value to the application.properties files' client.secret property.
+    c) Click "Save" and copy the generated value to the ui-service application.properties file's client.secret property.
 6) Copy the client ID to the Properies file
     a) Go to the Settings page, and find the Application ID
-    b) Copy the Application ID value to the application.properties files' client ID property.
+    b) Copy the Application ID value to the ui-service application.properties file's client ID property.